bertoferrero-research/indoor-positioning-simulator/readme.md

 This is a simulator for trajectories and RSSI signals inside a room, developed for studying indoor positioning systems.
 The mobile node captures signals as it moves through a simulated environment, helping researchers analyze positioning techniques.

-## Citation

-If you use this project or part of it in your research, please cite it using one or both of the following BibTeX entries:
+Please, cite one or both the following works for any use of the code or for a reference to the pusblished work:

 ```bibtex
 @inproceedings{ferrero_indoor_positioning_simulator,